UofT-DSI/shell/04_instructors/README.md

 If the participant's solution works, then their assignment should be assessed as `complete`!
 Technical Facilitators and the Learning Support Staff should focus on providing constructive feedback to participants who need to improve their code.
 If the solution does not work, then the assignment is `incomplete`.
 Facilitators should provide constructive feedback on their existing code, and guide them to get their solution working.

 ## How will feedback be given?
-Feedback should be given through the pull request a participants has made.
+Feedback should be given through the pull request a participant has made.
 Technical Facilitators are encouraged to allow participants to make revisions if needed.
 In order to maximize learning, feedback should be constructive, and specific.

 <hr>